[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 history

 Takeda Castle was built in 1441 (the first year of the Kakitsu era) as one of the frontline bases for the Yamana clan against the Akamatsu clan.
 After that, the Otagaki clan ruled the castle for seven generations, but in 1577 (the fifth year of the Tensho era), it was captured by Hashiba (Toyotomi) Hideyoshi in his attack on Tajima, and Hashiba Hidenaga became the castle lord.
 From then on, Takeda Castle functioned as a base castle for the Azuchi-Toyotomi clan.
 In 1580 (the eighth year of the Tensho era), Hashiba Hidenaga entered Izushi-Arikoyama Castle, and Takeda Castle was then entrusted to Hidenaga's subordinate, Kuwayama Shigeharu.
 Furthermore, in 1585 (the thirteenth year of the Tensho era), when Kuwayama Shigeharu became the castle lord of Kii-Wakayama, Akamatsu Hirohide became the castle lord.
-For fifteen years, from the thirteenth year of the Tensho era to the fifth year of the Keicho era, Akamatsu Hirohide ruled well as the last lord of Takeda Castle, and was loved by the people as a "ruler of benevolence."
-It is said that the stone walls that can be seen today were built when Hirohide extensively renovated the castle.
-In the Battle of Sekigahara in 1600, Hirohide sided with the Western Army, and later participated in the siege of Tottori Castle as part of the Eastern Army, which he captured.
-However, during the battle, he incurred the wrath of Ieyasu for setting fire to the castle town and burning down the city, and Hirohide was forced to commit suicide despite being falsely accused of a crime.
+For fifteen years, from the thirteenth year of the Tensho era to the fifth year of the Keicho era, Akamatsu ruled well as the last lord of Takeda Castle, and was loved by the people as a "ruler of benevolence."
+The stone walls that can be seen today are said to have been built when Hirohide extensively renovated the castle.
+In the Battle of Sekigahara in 1600, Hirohide sided with the Western Army, but later participated in the siege of Tottori Castle as part of the Eastern Army and was victorious.
+However, he was ordered by Ieyasu to commit suicide for setting fire to the castle and burning down the city, and he ended his life in Tottori at the age of 39.
 With no lord left, Takeda Castle was abandoned.

 Access to Asago City